 Ideally, emails are concise and drive traffic to luther.edu.
 Using teaser text and a “read more” link that takes recipients to a page on our website is a good way to share information and, by reviewing click rates, monitor recipient engagement.
 This practice can apply to events, press releases, online articles from the “Luther Alumni Magazine,” blog posts, and more.

 Email marketing is an opportunity to leverage social media engagement.
 The simplest way to do this is to always include linked social media icons near the footer of your email.
-If you are sending an email on behalf of a Luther organization or department that has its own social media sites (i.e. the Luther Diversity Center), you can link to that group’s specific social media site(s).
+If you are sending an email on behalf of a Luther organization or department that has its own social media sites (i.e. the Luther Center for Intercultural Engagement and Student Success), you can link to that group’s specific social media site(s).
 If a specific Facebook, Twitter, Instagram, Youtube account (etc.) is not relevant, link to the main Luther College social media sites: